epn-vespa/VESPA-CRISM-helper-scripts/mixin-EPN-TAP-2.0/RD-2/readme.md

 This folder contains a test table for the embedded mixin in GAVO DaCHS version 1.0 (same as epntap2.rd-2.xml).
+The schema name is m3, so the contents should be saved in /var/gavo/inputs/m3/

 To create your own q.rd please use the q.rd creator found at: http://epn1.epn-vespa.jacobs-university.de:8080/qrdcreator2/